MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-android-applications/index.md

 weight: 6
 ---
 ## Overview
 MobileFirst applications can access resources using the `WLResourceRequest` REST API.
 The REST API works with all adapters and external resources.

-Prerequisite: Ensure you have [added the MobileFirst Platform SDK](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-android-applications) to your Native Android project.
+**Prerequisite**: Ensure you have [added the MobileFirst Platform SDK](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-android-applications) to your Native Android project.

 ## WLResourceRequest
 The `WLResourceRequest` class handles resource requests to adapters or external resources.